A Financial Education for Kids… Asset or Liability?

 Flynn may now be ready to take his honey enterprise to another level.
 We hope to guide Flynn to move from being a small business owner to thinking more like an entrepreneur.
 How we do that will be shared in another Enterprise for Kids blog.

-As a kids business story, Flynn’s honey enterprise shows how a simple family opportunity can become a real lesson in money, initiative, marketing and responsibility.
+As a story about young entrepreneurs, Flynn’s honey enterprise shows how a simple family opportunity can become a real lesson in money, initiative, marketing and responsibility.

 For Families Interested in Honey Enterprise